A HIMSS Organization

 White Papers & Case Studies

-- NEW!
-Background, Proceedings, and Outlook from the Canada-US Connected Health Workshop (Septeber 2017): The Canada-US Connected Health Workshop assembled more that eighty participants from multiple disciplines and sectors in both countries to discuss regulatory and policy coordination in connected health.
+- Background, Proceedings, and Outlook from the Canada-US Connected Health Workshop (September 2017): The Canada-US Connected Health Workshop assembled more that eighty participants from multiple disciplines and sectors in both countries to discuss regulatory and policy coordination in connected health.
 This report summarizes the workshop discussions, while providing rationale and recommendations for greater cross-border cooperation in the regulation of digital health technology.

-- NEW!
-Personal Connected Health: The State of the Evidence and a Call to Action (September 2017): This publication aims to set an initial baseline for the current body of evidence in personal connected health in key areas, namely behavior change and self-care, remote patient monitoring, remote counseling and mental health, as well as more broadly through key condition-specific studies.
+- Personal Connected Health: The State of the Evidence and a Call to Action (September 2017): This publication aims to set an initial baseline for the current body of evidence in personal connected health in key areas, namely behavior change and self-care, remote patient monitoring, remote counseling and mental health, as well as more broadly through key condition-specific studies.

 - Accelerating Precision Medicine: Potential and Key Barriers Related to Policy & Technology (June 2017): This paper was the result of the Accelerating Precision Medicine program, sponsored by Intel and hosted at the Personal Connected Health Alliance’s 2016 Connected Health Conference.
 The paper focuses on the technology and policy barriers to accelerating precision medicine.